jjkrasnick/jjkrasnick/README.md

 JJ is an aspiring software engineer and data scientist, a sophomore at Pepperdine University.
 Pursuing a double major in Computer Science and Mathematics with a minor in Data Science, JJ's academic ability is complemented by his pursuit of a professional certificate in Dispute Resolution from Pepperdine's Caruso School of Law, home to the country's top program.

+JJ is a lifelong learner.
+He has completed numerous courses in AI, Machine Learning, and various programming languages like Python, C++, SQL, and many more.
+He hopes to pursue a Master's in Computer Science and an MBA or an Engineering Management degree.

 JJ's passion for technology and problem-solving shines through his active participation in numerous hackathons and his involvement in data science research at Pepperdine.
 As a teaching assistant in Computer Science, he demonstrates a deep commitment to his field, helping others quickly grasp complex concepts.

 JJ is interning as a software engineer at Forte, a pioneering company in music education through distance learning.
 This role and several other internships have provided him with valuable industry experience, honing his skills in real-world applications.